Hwang Jung-gon

 Hwang Jung-gon (황중곤; born 16 May 1992) is a South Korean professional golfer.

+Career

-Hwang plays on the Japan Golf Tour and won his first title at the 2011 Gateway to The Open Mizuno Open.
+Hwang played on the Japan Golf Tour and won his first title at the 2011 Gateway to The Open Mizuno Open.
 This win earned him entry into the 2011 Open Championship where he finished 71st.

 Hwang ended his 2019 season with a T8 at the Golf Nippon Series JT Cup, his last event before starting mandatory military service.